 Or is that just an exaggeration, because there is still hope?

-This expansion is the result of products and services that hardly exist but are in demand.
+This expansion is the result of products and services that barely exist but are in demand.
 We therefore logically assume that demand for cars will not decline and will remain stable.
 A lower car ownership rate in Western urban centers is expected to be compensated by emerging markets such as India and Indonesia, which benefit from the widespread acceptance of cars worldwide.

 Is incremental business through NEW MOBILITY a pipe dream?